Introduction about Spring Security

 Now when you run the application, you’ll see the following result:

-As an example for the authentication part with Spring Security, I will add code to force users, want to see the above page, they must login using the username and password.
+As an example for the authentication part with Spring Security, I will add code to force users, who want to see the above page, they must login using the username and password.

-But first, I need to tell you: we have two ways to implement Spring Security, one is to use the configuration file and the second is to use the Java annotation that Spring Security supports.
+But first, I need to tell you: we have two ways to implement Spring Security, one is to use the XML configuration file and the second is to use the Java annotation that Spring Security supports.

 Ok, come back to our example, I will use the configuration file to implement Spring Security.
 To do this, please create a Spring Security configuration file named security.xml located in src/main/webapp/WEB-INF/spring directory.
-This file will define the necessary beans for Spring Security in Spring container.
+This file will define the necessary beans for Spring Security in the Spring container.
 The content of this file is as follows:

 Declaring <http> is an important declaration, Spring will create necessary beans for Spring Security based on the declaration of this tag!
-Here, because we only need to enable the authentication function of Spring Security for our application, you only need to declare it like that!

-The <user-service> declaration allows us to create in-memory new user, is used to authenticate into our application.
+The <user-service> declaration allows us to create an in-memory new user, which is used to authenticate into our application.
 We can declare user information using a .properties file or use the <user> tag as in our example to create in-memory users.
 Of course, we can also declare to get user information from other sources such as a database.
-For simplicity, I used in-memory user to introduce to you in this tutorial.
+For simplicity, I used an in-memory user to introduce to you in this tutorial.

 So we have the basic configuration file required by a Spring Security application.
 We need to declare this configuration file with the web servlet in the application’s web.xml file.